No Pool? No Worries! 5 Backyard Water Games for Summer Fun

 Hang a few targets (like pieces of paper, water bottles, or soda cans) from a tree branch or fence, or draw a few targets on the sidewalk or fence with chalk.
 Use a hose nozzle with a handle to shoot bursts of water at the targets.

-For more splashy fun, other children can block the streams of water with their bodies to keep it from hitting the targets.
+For more splashy fun, other children can try to block the streams of water to keep them from hitting the targets.
 Whoever hits all the targets the fastest wins!

 Let the backyard summer water games begin!
-And for a prize idea—how about the winner gets first pick of the popsicles?
-You could even try your hand at some of these homemade recipes.
+And for a prize idea—how about the winner gets first pick of the Popsicles?